jonnew/Oat/README.md

       multisource components are dealing with sychonized sample numbers when pull-based sychornization strategy is enforced (no external clock driving acqusition, so no chance for buffer overrun).
-- [ ] Configuration via file
-    - There are a couple issues with configuration via TOML file as it stands
+- [ ] There are a couple issues with configuration via TOML file as it stands
      1. Command line switches should take precedence over TOML file options.
         This is standard practice, but is not how Oat works currently.
      1. For (all?) most components, `configure` is pure abstract in the component's base class.
 This doesn't make too much sense because options are often common to many components.
 For instance, in `oat-posigen`, the sample period, and number of samples parameters are certainly relevant to any implementation of the position generator idea.
 Therefore, `configure` should be abstract with a base implmentation containing guaranteed-to-be-common parameters.
+- [ ] [CBOR](http://tools.ietf.org/html/rfc7049) binary messaging and data files
+  - CBOR is an extremely simple binary encoding scheme for JSON
+  - It would be great to allow the option to save CBOR files (`oat-record`) or send CBOR messages (`oat-posisock`) by creating a CBOR `Writer` acceptable to by `Position` datatype's serialization function.
+  - And, while I'm at it, Position's should be forced to support serialization, so this should be a pure abstract member of the base class.